 “It’s not so much … a desire to make a lot of money, but it’s just a desire to not get ourselves into such a hole … that we can’t come out of it.”
 Those were the blunt words from Paul Smith, president of the Arkansas Democrat-Gazette Inc., as its flagship paper announced plans to cut 60 jobs, or about 4.5% of the workforce.
 The Arkansas Democrat-Gazette is the largest newspaper in the state, employing about 1,300 people.
 Give the publisher credit, though.
 These are the first publicly announced layoffs the Democrat-Gazette has had since the industry crisis began

 It had to happen.
 As the number of layoffs at America’s 500 largest companies nears half a million, several blogs have started to tote up the gloomy numbers.
 They include The Layoff List, Layoff Blog, Jobless and Less, The American Lawyer Layoff List (lawyers are people, too, we think), and the TechCrunch Layoff Tracker.
 Most were born late last fall.
 Let’s hope they live short and brutish lives.

 This entry was posted on Wednesday, February 25th, 2009 at 12:53 pm and is filed under Business News, BusinessModel, Layoffs, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.